-If you have too much equity in your home, or if you are behind on mortgage payments, HOA dues, or property taxes, a Chapter 13 will set up a repayment schedule for the arrearages, over the course of the plan.
-For example, if you were behind on your mortgage payments by $6,000.00 and filed a Chapter 13 to prevent foreclosure, the Chapter 13 plan would include paying off the $6,000 debt over the course of the 36 or 60 month plan—whichever you were approved for.
+If you have too much equity in your home, or if you are behind on mortgage payments, HOA dues, or property taxes, Chapter 13 will set up a repayment schedule for the arrearages, over the course of the plan.
+For example, if you were behind on your mortgage payments by $6,000.00 and filed a Chapter 13 to prevent foreclosure, the Chapter 13 plan would include paying off the $6,000 debt over the course of the 36 or 60-month plan—whichever you were approved for.

 If excess equity is the concern driving you to choose Chapter 13, the Chapter 13 plan requires the debtor to pay creditors as much over the course of the plan as the creditors would get in a theoretical Chapter 7.
 Your Charlotte bankruptcy attorney will run all of those numbers for you and submit them to the court, but essentially if you have $8,000 of excess equity in your home, then as long as the plan calls for $8,000 or more to go to creditors over the life of the plan, your creditors can’t complain.

 When you complete your Chapter 13 plan, you have completely paid off the amount of the arrearages, and your mortgage is current.
-When the plan ends, you go back to your normal agreement with you mortgage lender.
+When the plan ends, you go back to your normal agreement with your mortgage lender.
 None of the terms of your mortgage change as a result.